ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 ### If shim is loading GRUB2 bootloader what exact implementation of Secureboot in GRUB2 do you have?
 (Either Upstream GRUB2 shim_lock verifier or Downstream RHEL/Fedora/Debian/Canonical-like implementation)
 -------------------------------------------------------------------------------
 We have our own downstream implementation.
-We're working on upstreaming patches, but it's slow going...
+We are also following on debian's patches and reflect these patches immediately

 -------------------------------------------------------------------------------
 ### If shim is loading GRUB2 bootloader and your previously released shim booted a version of grub affected by any of the CVEs in the July 2020 grub2 CVE list, the March 2021 grub2 CVE list, or the June 7th 2022 grub2 CVE list: